Every school is likely to have at least one pupil who is severely allergic to a type of food, and many schools will have more.

 Our tips for how parents and carers can help children with allergies at school include…

-- Provide written medical documentation, instructions and medications as directed by your doctor.
+- Provide written medical documentation, instructions and medications as directed by a doctor.
 Replace medications after use or upon expiry.
 Emergency kits in school should be checked termly to ensure they are stored correctly, are still in date, and ready for use.

 - Provide a “stash” of safe snacks for special school events (to be stored in school) and periodically check its supply and freshness.